-- The Handyscope HS3 is powered through the USB.
-If the USB cannot deliver enough power, it is possible to power the instrument externally. - The Handyscope HS3 has two external power inputs located at the rear of the instrument: the dedicated power input and a pin of the extension connector. - Handyscope HS3s with SN# 11832 and lower do not have a dedicated power input at the rear, they only have an external power input on the extension connector.
+The Handy scope HS4 is powered through the USB.
+If the USB cannot deliver enough power, it is possible to power the instrument externally.
+The Handy scope HS4 has two external power inputs located at the rear of the instrument: the dedicated power input and a pin of the extension connector.

-The specifications of the dedicated power connector are:
+The specifications of the dedicated power connector are.

-Pin Dimension Description

-Center pin Ø1.3 mm ground

-Outside bushing Ø3.5 mm positive
+Pin Dimension Description Center pin Outside bushing Ø1.3 mm Ø3.5 mm ground positive